Growing apples: tips for how to grow apples

-The Orchard at Gravetye Manor dates back to the 1890s when the charismatic garden writer William Robinson first moved to Gravetye.
-The sheltered, two-acre, south-facing slope is quite protected from frosts and cold winds and warms up in the summer to ripen some amazing fruit.
-A few heritage apple varieties still remain from that time, mainly ‘Blenheim Orange’ and a few ‘Crawley Beauty’ but as part of the garden restoration project, head gardener Tom Coward planted a new generation of trees.
+The apple orchard at Gravetye Manor dates back to the 1890s when the charismatic garden writer William Robinson first moved to Gravetye.
+The sheltered, two-acre, south-facing slope is quite protected from frosts and cold winds and warms up in the summer to ripen some amazing apples.
+A few heritage apple varieties still remain from that time, mainly 'Blenheim Orange' and a few 'Crawley Beauty' but as part of the garden restoration project, head gardener Tom Coward planted a new generation of apple trees.

 Every season has its joys in the garden, but if I had to pick a month it would be October...every drop of sunshine feels like the precious last sip from the bottle and best of all, this is the peak of the apple season

 The apple orchard at Gravetye is designed as a wild garden and organised totally differently to commercial production.
 Instead of straight rows of dwarf trees, apple trees are spaced erratically, and interplanted with thousands of naturalised bulbs.
 Each cultivar is grafted on vigorous and semi-vigorous rootstocks, so the trees will become tall, majestic specimens, trained into traditional, open-centered, vase-shaped trees.
 Fruit from the trees is used in the kitchens.

 Here head gardener Tom Coward gives his top tips for growing apples.

 Top tips for growing apples